I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Comment and share!

 What are your favorite incarnations of The Addams Family?
 What did I miss?
-Are you looking forward to the new film?
 Who did you vote for in the poll?
 Leave a comment below!